 Parliament has, so far, passed two main pieces of legislation relevant to indirect tax.

 This FACTSHEET, prepared by the CIOT, ICAEW & ICAS, looks at The Taxation (Cross-border Trade) Act 2018 (aka the Customs Bill) which received Royal Assent on 13th September 2018.
 The Act provides a framework of enabling powers to impose and regulate a UK customs duty regime on the import and export of goods, and amend current UK VAT and excise duty laws, once the UK has left the EU.”
 Under the heading “Taxation (Cross-border Trade) Act 2018, below the “CIOT submission on Taxation (Cross-border Trade) Bill.
+Please note that references to ‘no-deal’ are superseded as we have entered a transition period.

 Customs, VAT and Excise regulations: leaving the EU with no deal